hermangroup/docs/wallets/dashcore/interface.rst

 .. figure:: img/peers.png
    :scale: 50 %

-   The Peers tab of the Dash Core Tools dialog
+   The Peers tab of the Historia Core Tools dialog

 Wallet Repair tab
 -----------------------

 The Wallet Repair tab offers a range of startup commands to restore a wallet to a functional state.
-Selecting any of these commands will restart Dash Core with the specified command-line option.
+Selecting any of these commands will restart Historia Core with the specified command-line option.

 .. figure:: img/wallet-repair.png
    :scale: 50 %

-   The Wallet Repair tab of the Dash Core Tools dialog
+   The Wallet Repair tab of the Historia Core Tools dialog

 Salvage wallet
   Salvage wallet assumes wallet.dat is corrupted and cannot be read.
 It